dle51/tag/documentation/genesis/user_guide/control_notes.md

 )
 ```

-We add the `sim_options` parameter of dt, which specifies the timestep of the simulator.
+We add the `sim_options` parameter of dt, which specifies the time step of the simulator.
 Following this, we add our entities and camera, then build our scene

 ```python
 ### entities